threefoldtech/info_grid/src/documentation/developers/grid_deployment/app_case_study_nextcloud.md

 ## Create tf_nextcloud.vue

 Still in the directory **packages/playground/src/weblets**, we created a file named **tf_nextcloud.vue**.
-Instead of starting from scratch, it can be recommended to start from a template of a application that is close to the current application you are building.
+Instead of starting from scratch, it can be recommended to start from a template of an application that is close to the current application you are building.
 In our case, we started with the file **owncloud.vue**.
 That being said, since the Nextcloud application uses the gateway as well as gateway domains, some major updates were necessary.
-This file constitutes the bulk of the work when building a application for the Dashboard.
+This file constitutes the bulk of the work when building an application for the Dashboard.
 For this reason, we dedicate more attention to this file and explore it section by section.

 This file is mainly composed of three sections.
 The first section, **template** will be used to configure and set the proper deployment configurations.
-The second section, the first **script** section will import the necessary modules and variables, set the constants and set the asynchronous function that will query the TFGrid to deploy the application instance.
-The third section, the second **script** section, imports modules and variables and export them.
+The second section, the first **script** section will import the necessary modules and variables, set the constants, and set the asynchronous function that will query the TFGrid to deploy the application instance.
+The third section, the second **script** section, imports modules and variables and exports them.

 ### Template Section